Students of Concern

 Parents/Guardians should encourage their homesick student to get involved with campus programs and organizations.
 Calling the Dean of Students Office at (203) 254-4211 is also a good place to begin the process of helping your student overcome the feeling of homesickness.

 Survivors of Sexual Assault

 It is estimated that 1 in every 5 women will be experience some form of sexual violence in their lifetime.
 There are many resources available for survivors of Sexual Assault.
 If you or someone you know is a victim of sexual violence, please call (203) 254-4090 for guidance or to file a report.
-A brochure is also available to help you or someone you know through this difficult time.
+A brochure is also available listing many resources available.
+Please visit our survivor website for additional resources.

 If you need help in dealing with a situation or you believe there may be imminent danger of harm to a student or someone else, please call Public Safety at (203) 254-4090 immediately.